Honeypot anti-spam for Discord

 Trap

 The decoy is named like a real channel (#general-2) and it's the only place an unverified account can post.
 Spam bots post everywhere they can, so they post there first.
-Instant ban, plus their last 7 days of messages get deleted.
-Verified humans never even see it.
+MadHoney bans the account immediately and deletes its messages from the last 7 days.
+Verified humans never even see the channel.

 The thinking